Genki Egawa

-Genki Egawa (江川 慶城, Egawa Genki) is a Japanese footballer currently playing as a centre-back for club FC Osaka.
+Genki Egawa (江川 慶城, Egawa Genki) is a Japanese footballer currently playing as a centre-back for Kagoshima United.

 Club career

 In March 2019, Egawa moved to Brazilian side Londrina-PR on loan, alongside teammate Kohei Hattori.
 At the end of the following season, it was announced that Egawa would move to fellow Japanese side Iwaki FC ahead of the 2021 season.